stellar/go/exp/services/ledgerexporter/README.md

 Ledger Exporter currently uses captive-core as the ledger backend and GCS as the destination data store.

 # Exported Data Format
 The tool allows for the export of multiple ledgers in a single exported file.
-The exported data is in XDR format and is compressed (gzip) before being uploaded.
+The exported data is in XDR format and is compressed using gzip before being uploaded.

 ```go
 type LedgerCloseMetaBatch struct {